bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-10.md

 #### 2.a Add Temporary Subclass

-To start and ease the refactoring process, we start by creating a temporary subclass that holds all the commands we have not migrated yet. move everything you moved from Game to this new Class, starting with processCommand, including all methods called by processCommand, which happen to be the command implementations.
+To start and ease the refactoring process, we start by creating a temporary subclass that holds all the commands we have not migrated yet. move everything you moved from Game to this new Class, named e.g. `AllCommands` like in the example below, starting with processCommand, including all methods called by processCommand, which happen to be the command implementations.

 ```java